LaurenceCastillo/DS-440-Project/README.md

 - 1. research.ipynb = uses tags.csv, movies.csv, and ratings.csv to create cbf.csv and cf.csv (both used in the training of our model)
   2. Untitled-1.ipynb = file containing the model training, fine tuning, and validation of our hybrid system.

+# 4. Final Project Implementation:

+- The Preferences Page code was updated
+- The Recommendations Page code was updated
+- hybrid_recommendation_api.py file was added for FlaskAPI implementation.
+- ngrok was used to create a custom static link which was then updated in Wix's Recommendations Page code